70-Day Rule

 70

-Working days per calendar year — counted across all employers combined.
+Working days per calendar year — across all employers combined.

 3

 Whichever limit is reached first applies.
-At a five-day week, three months equals roughly 70 working days.
+On a five-day week, three months roughly equals 70 working days.

 / 02 — Comparison